 The 12C GT3 also misses out on the road-going 12C’s brilliant ProActive chassis control system, which negates the need of an anti-roll bar.
 Instead, the 12C GT3 features a configuration comprising race-specific roll bars and dampers.
 It also has a regular limited-slip differential and a sequential gearbox instead of the trick seven-speed dual-clutch ‘box of the road car.

-Go ahead and click play to see what’s like to drive.________________________________See more videos on our YouTube sites: The Car Connection, Motor Authority, and Green Car Reports.
+See more videos on our YouTube sites: The Car Connection, Motor Authority, and Green Car Reports.